d1BG/youtube-mpris-fix/README.md

 # 🦊 YouTube MPRIS Fixer 🎵

-A lightweight but powerful Firefox extension to fix annoying MPRIS metadata bugs on YouTube and YouTube Music! 🎧✨ (This thing is hella vibecoded if u couldn't tell)
+A lightweight but powerful browser extension to fix annoying MPRIS metadata bugs on YouTube and YouTube Music! 🎧✨ (This thing is hella vibecoded if u couldn't tell)

 ## The Problem 😩